ganeti/ganeti/man/hail.rst

 If the input file name is ``-`` (a single minus sign), then the request data will be read from *stdin*.

+Apart from input data, hail collects data over the network from all MonDs with the --mond option.
+Currently it uses only data produced by the CPUload collector.

 ALGORITHM
 ~~~~~~~~~